AMD Sempron processor overview

 AMD sempron processor brand dictates an economy line of processors from AMD with acceptable performance for executing basic day-to-day computing.
 If you are new to computer or a user who don’t use a computer for non-intensive applications, getting a computer fitted with Sempron processor is adequate.

-You will find more information about this particular CPU on the manufacturer site: www.amd.com.
+You will find more information about this particular CPU on the manufacturer site: AMD.